tehillamo/AutoV-LLM/readme.md

  5. Available in browser under `http:://localhost:8000`

 ### Run the Data-Pipeline
+Please install the necessary cuda backend if you plan to use cuda.
+The code is based on cuda 12.6.
  1. Open your terminal and navigate to our framework folder
  2. Run `cd AUTOV-LLM/data_pipeline` to step into the data pipeline folder
  3. We would recommend to create a virtual environment with `python -m venv venv`.
 If you do not want to do that skip to step 5